rdkcentral/rdkb-halif-cellular/docs/pages/CellularHalSpec.md

 ## Quality Control

-Cellular HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.
+Both HAL wrapper and 3rd party software implementations should prioritize robust memory management to guarantee leak-free and corruption-resistant operation.

-There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.
+Passing checks by using any third-party tools like `Coverity`, `Black duck`, `Valgrind`, etc. without any issue to ensure quality.
+While optional, using these tools is considered a best practice.

 ## Licensing